During COVID-19 Restrictions, Worship is every Sunday at 9 am on our YouTube channel

 Lutherans follow a church year that begins the first Sunday of Advent, usually around December 1.
 The year is filled with special seasons and Sundays, such as the Day of Pentecost and the Season of Pentecost.
 It is largely broken up into 3 parts:

 Advent- Christmas Seasons which prepare for and then celebrate the birth of Jesus Christ; Lent-Easter Seasons which prepare for and eventually celebrate the death and resurrection of Jesus Christ as our risen Savior; and finally the Season of Pentecost or “ordinary time” which runs from early summer into late fall.
-Learn about our schedule and these seasons and festival days below.
+Click here to learn about our seasons and festival days.